dmotz/trystero/README.md

   function to register a listener.
 The sender function takes any JSON-serializable value as its first argument (primitve or object) and takes an optional second argument of a peer ID to send to.
 By default it will broadcast the value to all peers in the room.
+If `makeAction()` was called with a second argument of `true`, the sender function will accept binary data types (`Blob`, `TypedArray`) and the receiver function with be called with an `ArrayBuffer` of agnostic bytes.

   ```javascript
   const numberStations = {}